Florida Debt Collection Laws

 Proceedings Supplementary

-Proceedings supplementary is the widest-ranging and most comprehensive creditor remedy.
+Florida statutes provide for “proceedings supplementary” which allow a judgment creditor to collect property in the hand of third parties.
+This includes property in which the debtor has a present or a prior interest but which property is presently held by a third party.
+The proceedings are governed by Florida Statute 56.29.
+Proceedings supplementary is the most comprehensive creditor remedy available under Florida law.
 It assists judgment creditors’ satisfaction of their judgments by using equitable remedies against various types of debtor rights and property that are not subject to garnishment, attachment, or execution and levy.

-Under Florida law, proceedings supplementary includes the following creditor collection remedies:
+Under Florida law, proceedings supplementary allow the creditor the following options:

 The proceedings supplementary statute enables a judgment creditor to compel the debtor to appear in court and testify before a judge or magistrate about the debtor’s assets.
 The creditor may require the debtor to bring to the court hearing specific documents or property.
 The examination of the debtor must be set in the county in which the debtor currently resides.